fragaria/karmen-docs/docs/printers.md

 ### Grid view

-Printers displayed in a visual grid along with live video feed from each device.
+Printers are displayed in a visual grid along with live video feed from each device.
 This mode comes handy when you need to visually check what your printers are doing at the moment.